deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 sorting out issues with users and discussing with developers.
-One from Austria kept reminding us about "changed-network" connectivity problems even if they rarely occur and are hard to re-produce: the issues were fixed this week, which increased resiliency further for everyone.
+One from Austria kept reminding us about "changed-network" connectivity problems even if they rarely occur and are hard to re-produce: the issues were fixed this week, which increased resiliency for everyone.
 Did you know that most Delta Chat features are first tested on a Caribbean island?
-Some were originally developed in the DeltaLab app: a friendly Android fork of Delta Chat only available in the Cuban app store.
+Some were originally developed in the DeltaLab app: a friendly fork of Delta Chat Android only available in the Cuban app store.

 ### Extending decentralized chat with web apps

 [Apps shared in a Chat](https://webxdc.org) were released in mid-2022.
-A few dozen grassroots-ported games are played daily in chat groups and through mailing lists.
+Dozens of grassroots-ported games are played daily in chat groups and through mailing lists.
 Collaborative tooling apps (polls, checklists, calendars, editors) are evolving.
 No permission from us, or any app store, is needed to create and distribute your apps.
 Programming newcomers succeeded in delivering working usable apps via a zip file